baolingfeng/APIExing/README.md

 # API Recognition
 ## Preliminaries
-First, we need convert a text file into a <a href="http://www.signll.org/conll/">CoNLL</a> file, which is widely used in Natural Language Processing (NLP).
-You can use python file **texttoconll.py** to convert text file into CoNLL file with the following command:
+A text file need to be converted into a <a href="http://www.signll.org/conll/">CoNLL</a> file, which is widely used in Natural Language Processing (NLP).

+We provide a tool written by python (**texttoconll.py**) to convert text file into CoNLL file:
  > python texttoconll.py input.txt output.conll

 ## Data